top of page

 If you’re looking to support those affected by the April 2025 storms, consider donating to or volunteering with these organizations:

-• Global Empowerment Mission (GEM) - Their objective is to deliver the most amount of aid, to the most amount of people in need, in the shortest amount of time and with the least amount of costs to our donors.
+• Global Empowerment Mission - Their objective is to deliver the most aid to people in need quickly and efficiently.

 • American Red Cross – Providing shelters, food, and emergency supplies.